FredericOccedat/squelette/README.md

 ## Usage

+To create a new project from the skeleton, use the following sscript:

+./create_project.sh <your_project_name>

-It's a just a dumb webserver saying Hello.
+It will create a new project based on the structure of squelette.
+It will only be a dumb webserver saying Hello.
 It will by default run on port 3000.

+    $ lein uberjar
-    $ java -jar target/uberjar/squelette.jar
+    $ java -jar target/uberjar/<your_project_name>.jar

 or